 3. I said to myself, “I am so glad I have enough money to get out of this garage!”
 I repeated it as I drove up to the window.
 I felt that gratitude.

 I drove up.
 The nice man at the window told me the fee was $33.
 I looked in my wallet, and that’s exactly what I had.
 No kidding.

 The fact that I’d hit the $33 precisely convinced me that this was magic, not coincidence.
 I was ecstatic.
 Over the next year, I kept practicing, but it was difficult to generate both the belief and the gratitude before I saw anything happen.
 Nevertheless, I persevered, and I got better at it, as you’ll see.

-A couple of weeks ago we took a family trip up to New Hampshire.
+In the summer of 2008 we took a family trip up to New Hampshire.
 You probably know that New England is famous for its three seasons — Winter, Mud, and Bugs — and most of the family stocked up on bug spray and various other insect repelling chemicals and lotions and oils.
 I decided I didn’t want to bother with all that.

 1. I didn’t want to get bitten.
 Again, no question about what I wanted.